 This gluten free cake is made of a base of gluten free all purpose flour, almond flour, sugar, eggs, oil and strawberry puree.
 The oil, eggs, milk and strawberry puree will keep it very moist, so I promise there are no dry cakes here!

-How to make strawberry cake
+How to make gluten free strawberry cake

 Make strawberry puree.
 Add some sliced strawberries to a blender and blend until smooth.
 No need to add any liquid here, just fresh strawberries!